wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/6-daemon-non-interactive-apps.md

 This scenario is typically used when an app needs an access token but doesn't want to work under the context of a user+app permissions.
 Instead, the app needs its own permissions to work independently of a user.
 These types of permissions are called *application permissions*.

 Application permissions are common in service or daemon-related apps.
-The way this works is the application has its own credentials that are used to authenticate and obtain an access token form a token issuer.
+The way this works is the application has its own credentials that are used to authenticate and obtain an access token from a token issuer.

 Here are some examples of use cases for daemon apps: